-For a limited number of Water Institute Fellows, there are stipends of approximately $300 available.
-Fellows are expected to a) attend all three days of the Institute; b) develop a syllabus for a (re)designed course that includes teaching to the grand challenges of water issues; and c) integrate an active pedagogy into the course.
-Neighbor-Island participants may apply for paid travel and accommodation by emailing email@example.com with a specific request.
+Participation included Water Institute Fellows and General Participants.
+Fellows were expected to a) attend all three days of the Institute; b) develop a syllabus for a (re)designed course that includes teaching to the grand challenges of water issues; and c) integrate an active pedagogy into the course.
 Participants will have an opportunity to obtain a UH Sustainability Designation (“S-designation”).

 Additional interested formal and informal educators, administrators, and community partners are invited as General Participants to attend and/or present at the Institute (without course (re)design obligation and stipend).
 Presentations will take place as either TED-style brief inspirational and informational talks or posters focusing on water initiatives and engaging pedagogy.
 These sessions are intended to convey urgency of dealing with water issues in Hawaiʻi and globally and the need for interdisciplinary research, learning, and collaboration across campuses and with community partners.